What is Canis Major?

 What About Asterisms?

 I am glad you asked about asterism (astronomy).
 They are similar to constellations in that they are a group of stars.
 I think of them as a poor man’s constellation.
-If you can’t make out the entire constellation, Ursa Major (big bear) for example, you can probably recognize the asterism Big Dipper which is part of the Ursa Major constellation.
-Some other familiar asterisms include the square of pegasus, the little dipper, and the southern cross.
+If you can’t make out the entire constellation, Ursa Major (big bear), you can probably recognize the Big Dipper asterism, which is part of the Ursa Major constellation.
+Some other familiar asterisms include the square of Pegasus, the Little Dipper (Ursa Minor), and the Southern Cross (Crux).